 Besides what I taught my students, I was trying to absorb everything I could learn from my fellow instructors.
 They took me from someone who had never even dreamed of learning to fly (a rarity in this sport) to someone with the skills and desire to make it my lifestyle.
 Kitty Hawk Kites instructors have years of experience.
 And I wanted to learn every tip and trick and tidbit of knowledge they had.

-They taught me the easiest way to carry a glider (important when you're carrying them long distances and trying to save energy), all the technical information I would need to pass my written certification tests, and fly safely and efficiently.
+They taught me the easiest way to carry a glider (important when you’re carrying them long distances and trying to save energy), all the technical information I would need to pass my written certification tests, and how to fly safely and efficiently.
 Most importantly, they instilled in me the idea that being stoked is everything.
-Having positive energy and psyche to carry me through the hardest parts of both instructing and competition flying became the most valuable lesson I'd learn out on the dunes.
+Having positive energy and psyche to carry me through the hardest parts of both instructing and competition flying became the most valuable lesson I’d learn out on the dunes.

 Variety

 There are other technical benefits to learning to fly hang gliders at Kitty Hawk Kites.
-First of all, because we fly from a sand dune I had the ability to learn in all different conditions: light to strong winds and direction from any which way.
+First of all, because we fly from a sand dune I had the ability to learn in all different conditions: light to strong winds and wind direction from any which way.
 Such variety leads to a well-rounded pilot!
 Additionally, as a student at KHK I started on the easiest wing in the world, called an Eaglet.
-Eaglets are by far the most accessible introductory wing, but they're not typically offered at other mountain sites.
+Eaglets are by far the most accessible introductory wing, but they’re not typically offered at other mountain sites.
 And once I was comfortable on an Eaglet, Kitty Hawk Kites provided other hang gliders perfect for new pilots – like the Wills Wing Alphas and Falcons.
 Every time I got to fly in a new set of conditions and on new hang gliders, I filed away a lesson that would resurface years later in my flying career.

 Flying Sites